Traditional Zulu Weddings , Coming of age, and other traditional Ceremonies

 Zulu people are very enthusiastic about sharing their traditions with their neighbours and overseas visitors.
 Once you have been introduced you are regarded as one of the family and you will be surely transformed into a new world where sharing and generosity of spirit will overwhelm you.
 This vibrant, colourful, and joyous ceremony is sure to remain etched in your memory forever.

 Each ceremony has it peculiarities and your Zulu guides will explain each part of the ceremony to you.
 This is great chance to meet ordinary South Africans in their environment to share life’s experiences and learn about real Zulu life as it is today.

-Tours to these ceremonies leave from Sugar Hill Manor Guesthouse, The George Hotel and Zululand Backpackers on Saturdays and Sundays from 12.00 pm – 5.30 pm; if you would like to experience this unique part of the Zulu culture, please contact us at firstname.lastname@example.org.
+Tours to these ceremonies leave from Sugar Hill Manor Guesthouse, The George Hotel and Zululand Backpackers on Saturdays and Sundays from 12.00 pm – 5.30 pm; if you would like to experience this unique part of the Zulu culture, please contact us at firstname.lastname@example.org or enquire here.